Get a free, no obligation personal loan quote with rates as low as 9.99%

 How Will Your Insurance Policy Be Affected?

-Even if the person you loaned your car to was not at fault for the incident, any claims filed will be against your policy.
-This means you will be responsible for fronting the deductible amount before the policy kicks in to cover the damages.
+That means you will be responsible for fronting the deductible amount before the policy kicks in to cover the damages.
+It also means that your premiums may increase.

 As mentioned earlier, auto insurance is associated with the car, not the driver.
 So, as long as the vehicle is insured, anyone can drive it, as long as the person has permission from the car owner and is legally operating the vehicle.